whiteh4cker-tr/Seasons/README.md

 -   Specifically targets: Sheep, Cows, Pigs, Rabbits, and Chickens.

 -   Adds a variety of flowers to newly generated chunks
--   Removes any existing snow (layers and blocks), ice, and frosted ice blocks when a chunk loads

 -   Spawns baby animals every 5 minutes

 ## Temperature modifiers